Many sleep disorders manifest with insomnia and usually excessive daytime sleepiness (EDS).

 Drug-related sleep disorders

-Insomnia and EDS can result from chronic use of central nervous system (CNS) stimulants (eg, amphetamines, caffeine), hypnotics (eg, benzodiazepines), other sedatives, antimetabolite chemotherapy, antiseizure drugs (eg, phenytoin), methyldopa, propranolol, alcohol, and thyroid hormone preparations (see table Some Drugs That Interfere With Sleep Some Drugs That Interfere With Sleep ).
+Insomnia and EDS can result from chronic use of central nervous system (CNS) stimulants (eg, amphetamines, caffeine), hypnotics (eg, benzodiazepines), other sedatives, antimetabolite chemotherapy, antiseizure drugs (eg, phenytoin), methyldopa, propranolol, alcohol, and thyroid hormone preparations (see table Some Medications and Substances That Interfere With Sleep).
 Commonly prescribed hypnotics can cause irritability and apathy and reduce mental alertness.
 Many psychoactive drugs can induce abnormal movements during sleep.

 Insomnia can develop during withdrawal of CNS depressants (eg, barbiturates, opioids, sedatives), tricyclic antidepressants, monoamine oxidase inhibitors, or illicit drugs (eg, cocaine, heroin, marijuana, phencyclidine).
 Abrupt withdrawal of hypnotics or sedatives can cause nervousness, tremors, and seizures.